sehrishsiddique853/local-food-charity-system/README.md

 # FoodBridge

-FoodBridge is a full-stack food donation coordination platform that connects donors with verified NGOs and gives administrators a clear workflow for managing users, donation requests, and collection status.
+FoodBridge is a full stack food donation coordination platform that connects donors with verified NGOs and gives administrators a clear workflow for managing users, donation requests, and collection status.

 The project is built as a practical MERN-style application with role-based dashboards for donors, NGOs, and admins.
 It focuses on reducing food waste by making surplus food easier to post, request, approve, collect, and distribute.